Official Rules for the 2019 Werk It Podcast Accelerator Contest

 HOW IS THE WINNER CHOSEN?

-A committee of WNYC staff will pick five finalists based on the criteria below to advance to the live competition on November 14, 2018, at the Werk It Festival at Knockdown Center.
-Finalists will be notified via email on November 1, 2018.
+A committee of WNYC staff will pick 5-12 finalists 5-12 finalists from the pool of eligible applications, based on the criteria below to advance to the next stage on October 3 and 4, 2019, at the Werk It Festival at the Theatre at Ace Hotel.
+Finalists will be notified via email on September 24, 2019.
 If a finalist doesn’t confirm participation within 48 hours, an alternate finalist will be chosen.
 Finalists are responsible for their own travel and lodging to and from the Werk It Festival.
-A grand prize winner will be chosen based on the criteria below at the live event by a panel of judges comprised of WNYC staff.
+A grand prize winner will be chosen based on the criteria below by a panel of judges comprised of WNYC staff.
+Please see below for exclusivity restrictions applicable to Finalists and the Grand Prize Winner.

 All eligible submissions will be evaluated on the following five criteria: